Actual Freedom ~ Frequently Asked Questions

 mean, for a General Sensate Focusing Technique practitioner, the ending of their serenity, it never will be.

-Just as no other psychological/psychiatric management technique ever will either.
+Just as no other psychological/ psychiatric management technique ever will either.

-RESPONDENT: Until psychological/psychiatric management techniques
+RESPONDENT: Until psychological/

 start sensible talk about self-immolating, AF will have no cousins, let alone sisters, brothers or parents.